 • The Standard ‘Day-One’ physical edition contains the game and two vinyl stickers.
 You also get a Spike Chunsoft pin badge if you pick it up from Geek Store here: NSW/PS4.

 • The Special Agent Edition contains an Artbook, a Soundtrack (which I really want), some A-Set vinyl stickers, and a 6″ A-Set Acrylic stand display.
-As with the Standard edition, you also get a Spike Chunsoft pin badge if you order it from Geek Store Here: NSW/PS4
+As with the Standard edition, you also get a Spike Chunsoft pin badge if you order it from Geek Store Here: NSW/PS4 (Sold Out)

 I can’t fault anything within AI: The Somnium Files – the whole experience was simply amazing from beginning to end.
 Visually, the game has a very Japanese 3D Visual Novel look to it (during investigation segments).
 Being locked in position yet able to look around the 3D space at the simple yet detailed textures and designs around you whilst reading and commenting on everything you see.
 Once you flip over to the Psync machine, the 3D movements felt very solid and without flaw as I felt fully in control at all times.